-Once you purchase your subscription, you will receive 3 days of unlimited access to the Adaptive Habitat Contour Map Generator through our Student Dashboard.
+Once you purchase your subscription, you will receive 3 days of unlimited access to the Contour Map Basic Generator through our Student Dashboard.

 The tool includes a download button so that you can export an unlimited number of KLM files.
 The KML file format can then be imported into Google Earth Pro, as shown in this image.